islet-project/islet/README.md

 # ISLET
-ISLET is a project to enable on-device confidential computing for end users by leveraging ARMv9 CCA that is the newly emerging confidential computing hardware on ARM devices.
+ISLET is a project Samsung Research that extends confidential computing to user devices.
+We enable on-device confidential computing for end users by leveraging ARMv9 CCA that is the newly emerging confidential computing hardware on ARM devices.

 Using the hardware support, ISLET enables a Trusted Execution Environment (TEE) on user’s devices within which users can securely process, store, communicate and manage their private data.
 The protection provided by